Quick Guide to Amazon Buyer Seller Messaging Opt Out

-Some merchants assumed the worst, worrying that Amazon had pivoted away from its longstanding encouragement of feedback solicitation.
-In the end, it's clear that this was not the case (for a more detailed look at this topic, click here).
-Amazon still permits sellers to ask for feedback; the only difference being that buyers can choose to opt out of such solicitations.
+When the Amazon Buyer Seller Messaging opt out was introduced, some merchants worried that Amazon would no longer allow them to request seller feedback.
+In the end, it's clear that this was not the case.
+Amazon still permits sellers to ask for feedback.
+The only difference is that now buyers can choose to opt out of such solicitations.

 You're In the Business of Keeping People Happy